Fixation on a Co-Worker

-Fixation on a Co-Worker is the only studio album by American metalcore band Deadguy, which was released on November 20, 1995 through Victory Records.
+Fixation on a Co-Worker is the debut studio album by the American metalcore band Deadguy, released on November 20, 1995 through Victory Records.
 The album is now considered to have played an important role in the development of the metalcore fusion genre and was included in Decibel Magazine's "Hall of Fame" list in 2006.
+Terrorizer listed the album as one of the "100 Most Important Albums of the Nineties".
 It is the last recording by the group to feature vocalist Tim Singer and guitarist Keith Huckins.

+Music

+Greg Pratt of Decibel called the album's music "30 minutes of sheer, jagged, labyrinthine mayhem."

+Release

 The album was originally released on compact disc, vinyl, and cassette formats.
 The LP edition was pressed on grey and black vinyl.
 300 LP copies were packaged in special covers, this edition is known as the "Death To False Metal" pressing.
-In 2013, Victory Records repressed the album on vinyl format, 1048 copies total pressed: 100 clear, 409 pink, 377 red, and 162 yellow.
+In 2013, Victory Records repressed the album on vinyl format.
+In total, 1,048 copies were pressed: 100 clear, 409 pink, 377 red, and 162 yellow.